alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 Attributes are saved during `this.emit(':responseReady')`, or if you emit `this.emit(':saveState')` yourself.
 Even then, they are only saved in these scenarios:

 1. The session is about to end.
 2. In theory, if you've manually set the `handler.saveBeforeResponse` value to true.
 In practice... **There's another SDK bug here.
 They check this.saveBeforeResponse rather than this.handler.saveBeforeResponse.
-They fixed this on Github, but not on the actual npm package.**
+They've now fixed this on Github, but not in the actual npm package...**
 3. You included a true `forceSave` parameter when emitting saveState.
 By default, `':responseReady'` doesn't do this when it emits saveState.

 It then uses `attributesHelper.set`, which can be found in `DynamoAttributesHelper.js` to store your attributes in `this.attributes`.
 (This obviously means you should always set your attributes through `this.attributes`, rather than say `this.handler.response.attributes` or even `this.handler.event.session.attributes`).  *Don't worry about `this.handler.state`, it will move that to `this.attributes.STATE` before it saves.*

 ---

 #### attributesHelper.set(table, userId, data, callback)

 This uses the `aws-sdk` module to facilitate requests to DynamoDB.